sorravithj/data_analysis_portfolio/README.md

 **Code:** Python: [`credit-transaction.ipynb`](https://github.com/sorravithj/data_analysis_portfolio/blob/main/credit-card-transaction-analysis.ipynb)

-**Description:** The dataset consists of over a million transactions from multiple credit card companies in the United States.
-It covers decades of purchases, including multiple cards per consumer.
-This project utilizes Python instead of R for tasks such as data loading, structure overview, cleansing, processing, merging, outlier removal, and exploratory analysis.
-It analyzes transaction volumes by year, purchasing states, and categories, providing explanations and business recommendations.
+**Description:** This project utilizes Python instead of R for tasks such as data loading, structure overview, cleansing, processing, merging, outlier removal, and exploratory analysis.
+It analyzes credit card transaction volumes by year, purchasing states, and categories.
+The findings are used to provide explanations and actionable business recommendations.

+**Dataset:** The dataset contains over a million transactions from various credit card companies in the United States, covering decades of purchases.
+It includes multiple cards per consumer, offering insights into diverse spending habits and patterns.

-**Skills:** Python coding, data exploration, data cleansing, data transfomation, data merging, descriptive statistics, data visualisation
+**Skills:** Python coding in data exploration, data cleansing, data transfomation (numpy, pandas modules), descriptive statistics, data visualisation (matplotlib, seaborn modules)

-**Technology:** Python, numpy, pandas, matplotlib, seaborn
+**Software:** Jupyterlab

 **Results:** the project generated valuable insights into the credit card transaction data, allowing for informed decision-making and strategic planning within the credit card industry.

 ### Boston Housing Analysis